LeonineKing1199/Regulus-1.8/README.md

 I think the authors are absolutely amazing so I decided to build on their work and approach the triangulation process a bit differently.

 For those not in the know, a very fun thing to do in mathematics is take a set of points and draw triangles between them, creating a mesh.
 It's become common to approach these problems by creating an all-encompassing triangle (or tetrahedron in 3D) and then inserting points one at a time.
-Each point insertion creates a "fracture" or a set of sub-tetrahedra.gFlip3D struck me as unique because unlike CPUs which insert points one at a time, the authors used the GPU to insert many points at a time.
+Each point insertion creates a "fracture" or a set of sub-tetrahedra. gFlip3D struck me as unique because unlike CPUs which insert points one at a time, the authors used the GPU to insert many points at a time.

 However, it's difficult to handle inserting points when they are on a tetrahedron (either on a face or an edge).
 In fact, it complicates things quite a bit.